 Admin Client / LAPS Management Client

-So now that the Client is being deployed, lets get the infrastructure setup.
-First we’ll switch over to a client test machines / or your typical admin workstation.
-Lets get the LAPS Client Installed along with the Management Tools.
-Once you kick off the installer (Double click the MSI), click through the first couple screens to get to the “Custom Setup”, once here Enable all options.
+Now that the client is deployed, let’s get the infrastructure setup.
+First, you should switch over to a client test machine, or your typical admin workstation.
+I’m going to get the LAPS client installed along with the Management Tools.
+Once you kick off the installer (double-click on the MSI) click through the first couple screens to get to the Custom Setup screen.
+Once here, enable all the options.

-Also, Copy the AdmPwd.PS folder from the PowerShell Modules: C:\Windows\System32\WindowsPowerShell\v1.0\Modules
+Also, copy the AdmPwd.PS folder from the PowerShell modules: C:\Windows\System32\WindowsPowerShell\v1.0\Modules

-You’ll need those later.
+You’ll need all these files later.

 Modify the AD Schema